 Her collection of stories, Water, won the Mary McCarthy Prize in Fiction, Sarabande Books, 2008.
 It was also a finalist for the Patterson Prize.
 About Water, critics wrote, "...
 Miller’s superb latest collection...pulls together nine deftly wrought stories that chart the ebb and flow of several remarkably diverse lives...These psychologically acute stories are truly satisfying—imaginative, open-ended, and haunting" (O, The Oprah Magazine). ". . .
 Miller’s prose is vivid and multifaceted yet possesses an admirable restraint that enhances the emotional honesty----and risk..."
 (Booklist).

-Miller is also a licensed attorney with a special interest in family law, and animal rights law, and has written and presented on such various topics as pet trusts, the link between animal rights and children’s rights, and issues involving voice, injury and third party standing.
-Her critical writing on animals has appeared in publications like Journal of Animal Law and Humanimalia, and in an anthology Being for the Other: Issues in Ethics and Animal Rights.
-In Fall 2006 received a New Perspectives grant to organize and chair an international, inter-disciplinary conference on animals, Kindred Spirits, here at I.U.
+Miller is a licensed attorney with a special interest in family law, and animal rights law, and has written and presented on such various topics as animal legislation, pet trusts, the link between animal rights and children’s rights, and issues involving voice, injury and third party standing.
+Her critical writing on animals has appeared in publications like Journal of Animal Law, Humanimalia, and the anthology Being for the Other: Issues in Ethics and Animal Rights.
+In Fall 2006 she organized and chaired an international, inter-disciplinary conference on animals, Kindred Spirits, here at I.U.

-She has presented on animals at a number of conferences: the Texas Bar Animal Law Institute Conference in Austin; Nature Matters in Toronto; Emory Law School “Animal Vulnerabilities), Atlanta; Cosmpolitan Animals, University of London, UK; Societry of Literature, Science, and the Arts; Milwaukee, WI; etc.
+She has presented on animals at a number of conferences: the Texas Bar Animal Law Institute Conference in Austin; Nature Matters in Toronto; Emory Law School “Animal Vulnerabilities”, Atlanta; Cosmopolitan Animals, University of London, UK; Society of Literature, Science, and the Arts; Milwaukee, WI; etc.

-In addition to teaching both graduate and undergraduate courses in creative writing and literature, she teaches special topics courses, including narrative, critical race theory, the literary and legal animal, assumed identities, and an annual honors class, Animals and Ethics.
+In addition to creative writing and literature, she teaches special topics courses, including narrative and law, critical race theory, the literary and legal animal, assumed identities, and an annual honors class, Animals and Ethics.